swetoast/automation/airconditioner/readme.md

 ## Features

 - **Dynamic Temperature Adjustment**: The script adjusts the air conditioner's temperature based on indoor and outdoor temperatures, humidity, dew point, cloud coverage, wind speed, and the sun's position.
-- **Gradual Temperature Change**: The script ensures that the temperature changes gradually, avoiding sudden jumps in temperature.
 - **Weather Forecast Integration**: The script uses weather forecast data to anticipate changes in the environment and adjust the temperature accordingly.

 ## How It Works